hyperledger/indy-node/docs/requests.md

 Gets Claim Definition.

-- `uuid` (base58-encoded string):

-    Claim Def's UUID as base58-encoded string for 16 or 32 bit DID value.
-It must be unique within the ledger.
-    It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.

-    *Example*: `submitterDid` is a DID of the ClaimDef Issuer, and `uuid` is the Claim Def's UUID.
+- `schemaRef` (string):

+    ID of a Schema transaction the claim definition is created for.

+- `signatureType` (string):

+    Type of the claim definition (that is claim signature). `CL` (Camenisch-Lysyanskaya) is the only supported type now.

+- `tag` (string):

+    A unique descriptive tag of the given CRED_DEF for the given Issuer and Schema.
+An Issuer may have multiple CRED_DEFs for the same Schema created with different tags.

 *Request Example*:
 ```